 Mental health | Psychological resilience | Communications

 I'm a communications strategist, video producer, and writer in the U.S. defense industry.
-I've written articles on a range of security and mental health topics and conducted interviews with defense leadership, military veterans, filmmakers, psychologists, journalists, and more.
+I've written articles on a range of security and mental health topics and conducted interviews with military leadership, psychologists, filmmakers, CIA officers, journalists, and more.
 I have a master’s degree in security intelligence and a passion for unearthing unique human-interest stories in the security field.

 About My Memoir

 The Israeli security community set the bar pretty high when it came to gaining membership, and I wanted in.